 |005||Demonstrate an original and critical self-reflection of the learnings acquired during the service design development and how it can help to improve future career development||CPT|

 |006||Demonstrate the incorporation of sustainability elements in the service design program to enhance stakeholder value||KPT|

 The learning and teaching strategy is designed to provide you with a battery of techniques and models to facilitate service design in innovative and digitally focused hospitality organisations.
 The module will provide you with a combination of the necessary conceptual knowledge, an awareness of the contemporary challenges and considerations to be made, and practical skills to design, lead and manage digital service design in future roles.

 The learning and teaching methods include:

-- service design workshops, online exercises, practical examples, and topical case studies to critically discuss and apply theoretical knowledge to contemporary industry practices
+- service design workshops, exercises, practical examples, and topical case studies to critically discuss and apply theoretical knowledge to contemporary industry practices

-- supporting guest service design workshops
+- supporting guest service design workshops by practitioners

 - formative feedback sessions